-- Philosophy of science with an emphasis on social epistemology
+- Philosophy of science and social science

 - Feminist epistemology

 My research project contributes to the interdisciplinary field of science studies by developing a social epistemology of scientific knowledge.
 The project discusses topics which are of interest to a multidisciplinary research community, such as the proper role of social values in the social sciences and humanities, and the benefits of interdisciplinary research (diversity of theoretical approaches) as well as its dangers (scientific imperialism).

 Philosophers working on social epistemology draw on a variety of conceptual and theoretical resources.
 To a large extent political philosophy remains an unexplored terrain when philosophers develop a normative theory of the social dimensions of scientific knowledge.
 My project aims to fill this lacuna in scholarship by exploring the ways in which political philosophy can be applied in social epistemology.

 Whereas “Political Philosophy of Scientific Knowledge” is often understood to refer to debates concerning the role of scientific knowledge and experts in society as well as the role of lay citizens in scientific inquiry, my aim is to extend its scope to include other topics in social epistemology.
 The project explores such topics as (i) scientific/intellectual movements and feminist standpoint theory; (ii) the epistemic benefits of diversity, both social and cognitive; (iii) scientific imperialism and epistemic injustice; (iv) the value-free ideal of science and its alternatives; and (v) the distribution of epistemic responsibilities within and across scientific communities.